MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_tamemount.md

 # Entity Documentation - minecraft:tamemount

-`minecraft:tamemount` allows the Entity to be tamed by mounting it.
+`minecraft:tamemount` allows the entity to be tamed by mounting it.

 ## Parameters